Don't get the New Year off to a false start by not having smoke alarms in your home or not testing them regularly.

-As part of the Fire Kills campaign, Humberside Fire and Rescue Service (HFRS) is asking people to make sure they fit smoke alarms on every level of their home and to test them regularly.
+As we turn our back on 2020, Humberside Fire and Rescue Service (HFRS) is asking people to make sure they fit smoke alarms on every level of their home and to test them regularly in 2021 and beyond.

 Many people see January as an opportunity for a fresh start, and fire safety should be top of the list.
 So, this month HFRS is encouraging everyone to make sure they have enough smoke alarms in the home and that they work.
 It only takes a few seconds and saves lives.

 Latest fire statistics reveal that one smoke alarm may not be enough to provide you with the best chance of escaping a fire in the home.
 It’s clear that most people know a working smoke alarm can save lives by providing those vital few seconds needed to escape a fire in the home.
 But, despite the majority of homes (90%) having at least one working smoke alarm in their home, smoke alarms alerted householders to a fire in England in only 43% of cases.

 The most common reason a smoke alarm failed to activate was because the fire was outside its range.
 For this reason, the Fire Kills campaign and HFRS are encouraging people in to have a think about the smoke alarms in their home.